Approximating Simple ReLU Networks based on Spectral Decomposition of Fisher Information: Acknowledgments

 \section{Acknowledgments}

 The authors give their sincere gratitude to Professors Hiroshi Nagaoka, Noboru Murata, and Kazushi Mimura for the valuable discussion with them.
-This work was supported by JSPS KAKENHI, Grant Number JP23H05492.
+This work was supported by JSPS KAKENHI, Grant Number JP23H05492, JP25K24611.

 {

 }